mijak99/logseq2notion/README.md

 ## TODO

 - [ ] Excaldiraw filenames (plugin alias) to Obsidian
-- [ ] Namespaces as a parameter -- when folders are used, links must also be adjusted
+- [x] Namespaces as a parameter -- when folders are used, links must also be adjusted
 - [ ] Remove leading indents that does not start with a bullet [\-*]
 - [ ] Excalidraw render links / embeds
+- [ ] Track indentation levels, to better manage weird indentations

 ## Features